Back to All Events

 Alizah Holstein holds a PhD in history from Cornell University and an MFA in nonfiction writing and literary translation from Vermont College of Fine Arts.
 She lives with her family in Providence, Rhode Island.

-Traer Scott is an award-winning photographer and bestselling author of fifteen books.
-Her work focuses on animals, postmodern feminism and the Anthropocene.
+Traer Scott is an award-winning photographer and bestselling author of fifteen books including Shelter Dogs, Finding Home, and Radiant; Farm Animals Up Close and Personal.
+Her work focuses on non-human animals, postmodern feminism, and the Anthropocene.